Back to Health News & Stories

 Heart-Healthy Summer Recipe: Terrific Turkey Burgers

-Substituting beef with turkey is an easy, low-in-sodium option that's just as good.
-Try out this spin on a turkey burger for your next barbecue!
+Switching to turkey is an easy, low-sodium alternative to beef that tastes just as great.
+Give this twist on a turkey burger a try for your next gathering!

 Ingredients: